Asian Relations Conference: Soviet republics

 Soviet republics participating in the conference included Armenia, Azerbaijan, Georgia, Kazakhstan and Uzbekistan, who sent separate delegates.
 Kirghizia and Turkmenistan arrived late, landing in Delhi one day after the closing plenary.
 They praised the Soviet system, and tried to demonstrate how it had helped them overcome the many problems faced by the countries in the conference.
 They claimed that "no strikes occurred in the Soviet Union... because industry belongs to society as a whole."
 Kazakhstan promoted her democratic and agricultural reforms, and together with Uzbekistan reported their achievements in education after it was made free and compulsory.
 The Georgian delegation was led by Victor Kupradze, who headed one session of the Round Table for "Cultural Problems."
 The country promoted her scientific and culture progress since the Russian Revolution in 1917.

 US observers commented that "upon request they gladly told of the achievements of their respective governments but their complacency precluded any admission of even the existence of such problems as were plaguing other countries of Asia" and, according to diplomat G. H. Jansen, "in consequence, the report is full of flattering references to the Soviet republics."

 Other nations

 Afghanistan

-The delegation from Afghanistan was led by Dr. Abdul Majid Khan, President of the Kabul University, who headed one session of the Round Table for "Cultural Problems".
+The delegation from the Kingdom of Afghanistan was led by Dr. Abdul Majid Khan, President of Kabul University, who headed one session of the Round Table for "Cultural Problems".